Last Updated on June 30, 2022

 It’s #FashionRevolutionWeek!
 Take part and ask brands #whomademyclothes I love that my Matt & Nat backpack is #vegan and uses recycled bottles for the lining, but I want to know more about how it’s made: @matt_and_nat who made my bag?? #FashRev #ethicalfashion #fashionrevolution

 The majority of their bags are made from PVC, but this info is hard to find.

 I checked the tags on my bags, and most of them, including the backpack, are PVC.
-Currently Matt & Nat’s ‘Dwell’ and ‘Vintage’ collections – which make up the majority of their bags – are made from PVC.
+At the time of publishing Matt & Nat’s ‘Dwell’ and ‘Vintage’ collections – which make up the majority of their bags – are made from PVC.

-UPDATE: I spoke with a store owner who had a bad experience working with Matt & Nat.
-They told me the bags come shipped in excessive plastic packaging and when dealing with Matt & Nat they can be rude and also aren’t very transparent with answering questions about their product and manufacturing.
+- I spoke with a store owner who used to stock Matt & Nat.
+They told me the bags come shipped in excessive plastic packaging and when dealing with Matt & Nat they weren’t very transparent with answering questions about their product and manufacturing.

-UPDATE: Matt & Nat reached out to me saying they read this post and wanted to answer my questions.
-While they did provide more information, some of their answers were confusing/vague and I have yet to get a response to my follow-up questions.
-They also offered to send me a free bag to “restore my faith in their brand” which honestly makes them seem even more shady to me – I want answers, not a bag.
+- Matt & Nat reached out to me saying they read this post and wanted to answer my questions.
+While they did provide more information, some of their answers were confusing/vague and I never received a response to my follow-up questions.
+They also offered to gift me a bag to “restore my faith in their brand” which bothered me – I want answers to my questions, not a free bag.